Imran Khan addresses students nationwide today - ExBulletin

 Imran Khan reveals his future strategy

-Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI), Imran Khan, has announced that he will reveal the date for the dissolution of assemblies on December 17 at a key rally on Lahore’s Liberty Chowk.
+Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI), Imran Khan has announced that he will reveal the date for the dissolution of the assemblies on December 17 at a key rally in Lahores Liberty Chowk.

 Khan took a tough stand on the dissolution of the provincial assemblies led by his political party in December.